Need a special offer?Find out if your project fits.

 String

-optional Defines the specific character used to separate groups of digits in numbers.
+optional Defines the specific character used to separate thousands in numbers.

 Default value: " " (space).